 Principals are sole practitioners, partners and legal practitioner directors of a law practice.

-Please note that the LAW 9000 or ISO 9001 discounts are NOT cumulative with the RMEP discounts.
+Please note the ISO 9001 discount is NOT cumulative with the RMEP discounts.

 |Criminal Law||20%||For law practices whose Gross Fee Income for the prior year is exclusively derived from: